-Microsoft licenses Team Foundation Server under the Server/Client Access License (CAL) licensing model-that is, organizations must have a license for each running instance of Team Foundation Server (i.e., the server) and, with certain exceptions, a Team Foundation Server 2017 CAL for each user or device that accesses Team Foundation Server.
+Microsoft licenses Team Foundation Server under the Server/Client Access License (CAL) licensing model-that is, organizations must have a license for each running instance of Team Foundation Server (i.e., the server) and, with certain exceptions, a Team Foundation Server 2018 CAL for each user or device that accesses Team Foundation Server.

-Obtaining Visual Studio Team Foundation Server 2017
+Obtaining Visual Studio Team Foundation Server 2018

-Visual Studio Team Foundation Server 2017 can be obtained in three ways:
+Visual Studio Team Foundation Server 2018 can be obtained in three ways:

 - Visual Studio subscriptions.
-Visual Studio Enterprise Subscription, Visual Studio Professional with MSDN Subscription, Visual Studio Test Professional Subscription, MSDN Platforms, and all Visual Studio cloud subscribers can download and deploy one instance of Team Foundation Server 2017.
-These same Visual Studio subscribers are granted a Team Foundation Server 2017 User CAL to be used within their organization (it is not valid for use of Team Foundation Server acquired by a different organization). - Volume Licensing.
-Team Foundation Server is offered through Microsoft Volume Licensing programs, as outlined in the How to Buy section above. - Retail.
-Team Foundation Server 2017 purchased in the Microsoft Store online allows up to five users to connect to that same instance of the software without requiring a Team Foundation Server 2017 CAL.
-The sixth and further users each need a CAL.
+Visual Studio Enterprise Subscription, Visual Studio Professional with MSDN Subscription, Visual Studio Test Professional Subscription, MSDN Platforms, and all Visual Studio cloud subscribers can download and deploy one instance of Team Foundation Server 2018.
+These same Visual Studio subscribers are granted a Team Foundation Server 2018 User CAL to be used within their organization (it is not valid for use of Team Foundation Server acquired by a different organization). - Volume Licensing.
+Team Foundation Server is offered through Microsoft Volume Licensing programs, as outlined in the How to Buy section above.

-Example: An organization has purchased two retail server licenses for Team Foundation Server 2017.
+Example: An organization has purchased two retail server licenses for Team Foundation Server 2018.
 They have 10 people needing access to a single instance of Team Foundation Server (the other server license is currently not in use) and none of them has a Visual Studio subscription.
 Five people accessing this one instance of Team Foundation Server don't need a CAL, so the organization only needs to purchase CALs for the other five people.

-Alternately, if the organization installed both instances of Team Foundation Server 2017, they could have 5 people use one instance and the other five people use the other instance.
+Alternately, if the organization installed both instances of Team Foundation Server 2018, they could have 5 people use one instance and the other five people use the other instance.
 In this case, the organization would not need to purchase CALs.

-While this section of the document focuses on Team Foundation Server 2017 licensing, these terms also relate to Team Foundation Server 2017 Express, which is free, except as noted and except for features that are not included in Team Foundation Server 2017 Express.
+While this section of the document focuses on Team Foundation Server 2018 licensing, these terms also relate to Team Foundation Server 2018 Express, which is free, except as noted and except for features that are not included in Team Foundation Server 2018 Express.